 Travel TIP: Show the taxi driver the address written in the local alphabet.

 We asked the hotel receptionist to translate it for us in Thai.
-(Unfortunately that tip didn’t worked with our first driver.
-Ahah)

-Visiting woodcraft atelier at Bang Sue, Bangkok
+Visiting the woodcraft atelier at Bang Sue, Bangkok

 After going down the taxi,

-We went to the closest cafe to ask for direction.
-It was the cafe Cyclology where we met the owner who helped us calling a taxi and gave the correct direction to the next taxi driver.
-45minutes later and 145 baht later, we reached the place!
+We went to the closest cafe to ask for directions.
+It was the cafe Cyclology where we met the owner who helped us call a taxi and gave the correct direction to the next taxi driver.

 Finally arrived at Pracha Rat Soi 24